Amaka (song): Reception

 Ehis Ohunyon of Pulse Nigeria called it "the best song you will listen to this year," praising its melody and relatable subject matter.
-The Native emphasised its cultural resonance, highlighting the way it spoke to contemporary issues of relationships and expectations.
+Debola Abimbolu of The Native emphasised its cultural resonance, highlighting the way it spoke to contemporary issues of relationships and expectations.
 Alexander Ndace of BellaNaija rated "Amaka" a 4.5/5, describing the song as "a joy, with an exploration of keys and notes that’s reminiscent of the best of pop music."

 At the 2019 Headies Awards, "Amaka" was nominated for Best Collaboration.
 Daily Trust also included its music video among Nigeria's most popular at the time of release.